ncstate-delta/moodle-mod_zoom/README.md

 v2.0.1

 - Fixing conflicts with Firebase\JWT library.
-If more conflicts are found, please contact plugin maintainer to add whitelist in classes/webservice.php.
+If more conflicts are found, please contact plugin maintainer to add to list in classes/webservice.php.

 v2.0